RealNexa/O24-CTF-Writeups/hidden_message_2.md

 After confirminig the file being a audio file, it was opened in [sonicvisualiser](https://www.sonicvisualiser.org), which  is a tool that allows us to view the audio through different spectrograms and is in general great for analyzing audio files.
 Putting each channel of the audio file into a spectrogram, reveals some high and low frequencies tones being played in each channel.

 ![sonic spectrogram](hidden_message_2/sonic.png)
-> The top sectrogam is channel 1 and the bottom is channel 2.
+> The top spectrogam is channel 1 and the bottom is channel 2.

 Each high tone and low tone are not exactly the same frequency each time, however they are close enough to classify as either high, which will become a 1 and and low, which will become a 0.